lledargo/zerobased/README.md

 - `clean` - removes any thing make may have created (i.e. contianers, pods, container images and volumes, files/directories)
 - `make tests` - Runs all tests (Deno, and Postgres).
-- `pgtap-tests` - Runs database unit tests on a test database
-- `dev-deploy` - Provisions a pod (zb-dev) with a development database in a container (zbdb-dev), and eventually the rest of the app.
+- `dev-deploy` - Provisions a pod (zb-dev) with a development database in a container (zbdb-dev), and a development API in a container (zbapi-dev).

 #### Make options